jacobtmurph/jacobscorner.tech/content/posts/introduction.md

 'Nuff said for now, I think.
 So despite a delayed launch, here we are.
 I look forward to poking my head back in when there's more to report.
 [^1]: For my sins, as we say back home.
 [^2]: Not an affiliate link, by the way.
-[^3]: It saves time on long discussions about topics people may or may not be mildly interest in if you can just hand them a blog post they can read or not read later.
+[^3]: It saves time on long discussions about topics people may or may not be mildly interested in if you can just hand them a blog post they can read or not read later.